 My parents never wanted me to be an artist because they knew the hardships of it but I also always really loved writing so I became a music journalist.
 It was satisfying my thirst for knowledge and it was still within music so I had all I needed around me.
 My first interview was with the late G.U.R.U. of Gangstarr when I was 15.
 I also have a degree in Translation and tried to work as an English teacher before but it was the most unnatural thing I have ever done.
 I felt like I was suffocating my passions so I quit and did my own thing.
 Now I am observing how success leads me towards my future.
 The first time I DJ’ed was when I opened up for Jesse Boykins III in Berlin, next thing you know I’m on stage as the DJ support for Zebra Katz.

+What do you do for adidas and Vice?
 I am a contributor for their blog News For Original Girls where I interview artists I find interesting and that fit within the adidas Originals marketing target.
 Me and my girls who are both called Michal, among many others, work on this blog and also run a website founded by my homegirls Mayra Fateh and Michal Tesler called Eve Without Adam which is a pretty big lifestyle platform based in Berlin.
 I also work as a copywriter for another adidas campaign called #represent.
 Vice won the pitch and executes these projects.

+How essential is something like creating a foundation and brand in a time where everything is diy, instant, and virtual?
 Honestly, I believe that once you start doing your own thing, you form a brand/foundation regardless.
 It is in the nature of every artistic thinking mind to create.
 It certainly is essential because people need to know what you stand for and where you’re trying to go with what you create.
 It is like a new company asking investors to fund their ideas - you MUST have a concept, just that in these days your portfolio grows publicly.
 In a blog, on your Facebook, [by] word of mouth and so on.
 Branding is almost everything.

 There’s tons of little celebrities out there that have no actual skills, but they know how to dress their a** off or they know how to be in the right place at the right time or they can be used well for other brands’ marketing.
 You have to have something going for you.
 Realize your craft and set it free.
 That is what my older brothers and sisters told me and what worked best for me so far.

+40oz VAN once tweeted: If you’re not digitally hustling and taking advantage of all online social networks available, you shouldn’t be allowed Internet.”
+This was written in general, but do you think there’s some truth to this chirp for cyber obsessive youth?
 40oz Van (Joel Fuller) definitely built his own empire, I witnessed it personally.
 That entire scene created a movement including many artists that are really big today.
 Joel created a buzz in the city and used online platforms to enhance his situation.
 He blew up partly because of the nude ladies on his blog.

 There certainly is a lot of truth behind this statement.
 Without the internet you would have maybe never found a way to interview me, you know?
 I just think that there should be balance.
 The internet is a tool that you should know how to use.
 It should never use you.
 It is virtual and this adjective “virtual” was created to distinguish it from everything that is real.
 It is not real and people need to understand that.
 The Cyber obsessive youth is the biggest miracle, ever.
 My generation was not raised with internet or cellphones.
 I come from a different era.
 We had to learn how to use the internet whereas the youth now just thinks that it is normal to have it and use it nonstop.
 I believe it lead people way too far away from the roots of being human and caused an unbridgeable gap between the generations.